Gina Bramhill

-Gina Bramhill (born 30 July 1984) is a British actress.
+Gina Bramhill (born 30 July 1989) is a British actress.

 Background

 Gina Bramhill was born in Eastoft, where she grew up on a farm, and was educated at South Axholme Academy and John Leggott College.
 As a child, she appeared in several school plays.
 She was trained at the Royal Academy of Dramatic Art.
 Shortly after graduating she appeared as Bella in the movie Lotus Eaters.
-2012 she got a role as the recurring character Eve Sands in the TV series Being Human.
+In 2012 she got a role as the recurring character Eve Sands in the TV series Being Human.
 In the same year Bramhill played one of the main roles in the drama pilot The Frontier.
 In Coronation Street she portrayed the character Jodie Woodward.
 She got a main role in the movie Pleasure Island, which was shown at the Cannes Film Festival in 2014.

 Bramhill also appears on theatre.
 In 2011 she played the rebellious teenager Annabel in Chicken at the Southwark Playhouse.
 She was Melody in Bad Jews at the Ustinov Studio in Bath.